Will Rogers Theatre

-The Will Rogers Theater was a handsome theater designed by architect Jack Corgan for Griffith Theatres in 1946.
+The Will Rogers Theater was a handsome theater designed by architect Jack Corgan for Griffith Theatres which opened on September 18, 1946 with Fred MacMurray in “Smoky”.
 It was a dog-leg plan with the smallish lobby opening into a standee area and the auditorium on the right.
 The lobby featured an oil-on-linen mural by J. Craig Sheppard depicting scenes from Will Roger’s life.
 The auditorium had a fairly low ceiling of horizontally curved neon coves.
 There was a tiny stage.

 Above the standee area were the projection booth, a cry room and two tiny offices.
 There was no balcony.

 Architecturally, the theatre’s most impressive feature was its concrete, metal and neon vertical sign and curved/triangle marquee.

 Just login to your account and subscribe to this theater